 Miller stood unpersuaded.
 “She’s probly run in the ditch somewheres.”

-Mulhall hated consigning his fiancée to this callous ditch of Miller’s.
+He hated consigning his fiancée to this callous ditch of Miller’s.
 He hadn’t even named her.
-He assumed an expression of great anxiety, that of a tender heart shocked by lack of decent feeling—yes, that explained it—into a reaction somewhat tardy.
+Mulhall assumed an expression of great anxiety, that of a tender heart shocked by lack of decent feeling—yes, that explained it—into a reaction somewhat tardy.
 He wrung his hands.

 “Lookee,” Miller said.

 Someone was bouncing down the short flight of steps from the first floor landing to the lobby.
-The two men heard muffled thuds and the warning bleat of a floorboard soon to give way.
+The two men cocked ears at a series of muffled thuds, the warning bleat of a floorboard soon to give way.

 “Turtledove!
 You’re here!”